We have put together a list of the most frequent voice quality issues and potential causes to help you identify them.

 Further down you can find some recommendations on how to solve them.

 When call audio has robotic-sound or choppy cuts in and out, this is often caused by packet loss.
 This can be caused by a number of factors including network traffic, or the technologies used in the call.

 One-way audio is when a caller can hear the other party but not the other way around.
 Missing audio streams can be caused by a number of factors, namely connection or network handoff problems, and even issues at the destination of your call.

 Delayed call audio

-Excessive delays in the call audio is usually caused by latency on the line.
-This can be caused by delayed packet transmission or delivery somewhere along the lines, also by the type of technology used in the call.
+Excessive delays in the call audio are usually caused by latency on the line.
+This can be caused by delayed packet transmission or delivery somewhere along the lines, and also by the type of technology used in the call.

 Call audio echoing

 Echo is when one can hear his own delayed audio.
 This is often caused by positioning and volume levels of the speaker and microphone at one end of the line, or by crosstalk on copper wire (landline)networks.

 A volume issue is when the volume of the call is either too loud or too quiet.
 These issues are usually caused by the hardware used, including the positioning and levels of the speaker and microphone at one end of the line.